 Robards shook his head.
-“The cause of death is clear”, he replied.
-“The victim’s neck artillery was severed and he consequently bled to death.
+“The cause of death is clear,” he replied.
+“The victim’s carotid artery was severed and he consequently bled to death.
 Nor do we have any doubt about the murder weapon.
 In fact, it is the fact that we do know the weapon in question that makes this death so suspicious.”

 “What kind of weapon was it, sir?” someone asked.

 “The head pathologist believes that the attacker used a thin, double-edged knife with a long blade,” Robards said.
 “One that was very similar to this one.”